craftercms/docs/source/developers/plugins/studio/plugin-experience-builder-example.rst

    .. image:: /_static/images/developer/plugins/site-plugins/experiencebuilder-plugin-files.png
       :align: center
       :alt: Experience Builder site plugin directory/files
-      :width: 50%
+      :width: 80%

    |

-   When running a ``crafter-cli`` command, the connection to Crafter CMS needs to be setup via the :ref:`add-environment <crafter-cli-add-environment>` command.
+   When running a ``crafter-cli`` command, the connection to CrafterCMS needs to be setup via the :ref:`add-environment <crafter-cli-add-environment>` command.
 Once the connection has been established, we can now install the plugin to the site ``mysite`` by running the following:

       ..  code-block:: bash